FlynnVIN10/Council/README.md

 ### Recommended Settings (Bold & Deep Mode)

-For optimal rich, untruncated 4-item portfolios with detailed rationales and plans:
+For full, untruncated 4-item portfolios with complete rationales, synergies, metrics, and mitigations:

 ```
 LLM_TEMPERATURE=1.0
-LLM_MAX_TOKENS=3700    # ~12 minute full council runs on CPU-only hardware
+LLM_MAX_TOKENS=5000    # ~15–18 minute full council runs on CPU-only hardware
-                       # Provides maximum depth and completeness without cutoff
+                       # Enables maximum visionary depth without fallback or cutoff
 ```

-**Note**: This setting delivers the full visionary power of the bold/experimental council.
+**Note**: This is the optimal configuration for complex, meta, or self-reflective prompts.
+The council delivers complete, elaborate outputs at this level.

 ### Success Example: Meta-Cognitive Self-Improvement